 “Luxury, beauty and history in Calvados country, along with easy-going hosts whose attention to detail is a joy”

 Art, music, birdsong, laughter: La Pommeraye is a feast for the senses.
 Chat to your young hosts in the salon over a glass of delicious local wine.
 Their welcome is generous and warm.
 Later, wind up a fabulously restored staircase to floors of polished parquet, bountiful beds and scrumptious linen.
 The décor is elegant, original, classical: Louis XVI furniture, Delacroix watercolours.
-We're yet to visit but previous guests report that one night here will restore your karma.
+We're yet to visit but previous guests report that even one night here will restore your karma.
 Spend your days making the most of rocky, watery, deserves-to-be-better-known ‘Suisse Normande’.
 Climb, cycle, ride or take a small boat trip on the river Orne.
-Watch the paragliers drift down the Clécy valley, set off in search of Calvados and cider.
+Watch the paragliders drift down the Clécy valley, set off in search of Calvados and cider.
 Or stroll 300m to the local spa for a massage.

 - Gorgeousness inside and out, from the light-flooded atrium above the Italianate stairwell to dreamy vistas and topiared yews

 - Just 6 sumptuous bedrooms, all full of beautiful antiques plus bathrooms to wallow in